tgstation/tgstation/code/modules/mod/adding_new_mod.md

 - Usable: You can use these for a one time effect.
 - Active: You can only have one selected at a time.
 It gives you a special click effect.

 As we have an usable module, we want to set a cooldown time.
-All modules are also incompatible with themselves, have a specific power cost and complexity varying on how powerful they are, so let's update our definition, and also add a new variable for how much brain damage we'll heal.
+All modules are also incompatible with themselves, have a specific power cost and complexity varying on how powerful they are, and are equippable to certain slots, so let's update our definition, and also add a new variable for how much brain damage we'll heal.

 ```dm
 /obj/item/mod/module/neuron_healer